lmc2179/lmc2179.github.io/drafts/causalimpact.md

 Rubin perspective: We are filling in the other half of the potential outcome equation

 Pearl perspective: We are controlling for cyclic effects, the same things that affect parallel time series, and any other factors we include as covariates

+# Intro: What is Causal Inference, exactly

+Potential outcomes

+DAG

+# Problem setup

+# Using CausalImpact to estimate the effect

+# Doing it right: Placebo, Sensitivity

+# Outro